vanseverk/coffeesocket/README.md

 ```

 After we receive the reply of the **PaymentService** in the **CoffeeSocketService** we finally pass the `CoffeeOrder` object along the Reactive Stream again, this time sending it over our original RSocket call as a result.
 When the **CoffeeSocketClient** receives it, its Reactive Stream continues and prints it to the command line, forming the end of our stream.

+## Conclusion
+In this project we looked at two interesting ways to handle communication through Reactive Streams in a Reactive architecture.

+RSocket enables us a two-way communication stream between two different applications.
+This stream has all the advantages of Reactive Streams on top of the network level, and can even enable us to do two-way streams.

+We also took a look at using RabbitMQ to do RPC calls to worker applications.
+These stateless worker applications can scale easily because they're behind a queue, while we can be sure we don't kill our application's performance by blocking threads waiting for a reply.